-Melsetter House is a private house, but is open to the public by appointment on most Thursdays.
+Melsetter House is a private house, but both house and chapel may be visited, by appointment only, on Fridays and Saturdays during May, June and September.
 Visits can be arranged by ringing 01856 791352.

 Melsetter House's roots date back to 1738 when an L-shaped two storey laird's house was built here.
 But in its current form it dates back to 1898.
 Thomas Middlemore inherited a fortune made in Birmingham in the manufacture of leather bicycle seats and chose to move to Orkney with his wife, Theodesia Mackay, a renowned embroiderer and weaver.
 Both were disciples of William Morris and they brought in the architect William Lethaby to turn the existing house into something altogether different.

 What emerged was a three storey country mansion built around a paved courtyard, complete with walled gardens.
 The south wing of Melsetter House incorporated the original 1738 house, while one of the original outhouses was converted to a chapel, dedicated in 1900 to St Colm & St Margaret.